4 Must Know Habits Of All Highly Successful People

 Your self-ideal and self-concept are made up of your wishes, hopes, dreams, goals, and fantasies about your perfect future life, combined with the qualities and virtues that you admire most in yourself and in other people.

-Your self-ideal and self-concept is a composite through positive thinking of the very best person you could imagine yourself being, living the very best life you could possibly live.
+Your self-ideal and self-concept is a composite through positive thinking of the very best person you could imagine yourself being, living the very best, most successful life you could possibly live.

-They have clear ideals about the virtues, values, and attributes of the superior men and women that they want to emulate.
+They have clear ideas about the virtues, values, and attributes of the superior men and women that they want to emulate.

 The most successful people have an uplifting, inspiring vision of what a truly excellent person looks like and how he or she behaves within their self-concept.